 - with some sharing of facilities

 It is an offence to fail to license an HMO, and the landlord can be prosecuted.
-You can check if a property has a license by choosing the correct council below and checking the HMO register.
-If you are aware of an HMO operating without a license you can report this to us, and we will investigate.
+You can check if a property has a licence by choosing the correct council below and checking the HMO register.
+If you are aware of an HMO operating without a licence you can report this to us, and we will investigate.

 Students and host families

-Licensing also applies to host families that have four or more students in a property that is three or more storeys high (including basement and attic rooms) for 90 or more days in any year (the criteria for number of storeys changes on 1 October 2018).
+Licensing also applies to host families that have four or more students in a property, regardless of the number of storeys, for 90 or more days in any year.

 If your property has three or more students for less than 90 days in any year, it may still be categorised as an HMO though it will not require a licence.